OfficeDev/Office-Add-in-samples/Samples/office-contextual-tabs/README.md

 ### Shared JavaScript runtime

-Contextual tabs requires the manifestl.xml file to specify loading the shared JavaScript runtime.
+Contextual tabs requires the manifest.xml file to specify loading the shared JavaScript runtime.
 For more information on configuring the shared runtime, see [Configure your Office Add-in to use a shared JavaScript runtime](https://docs.microsoft.com/office/dev/add-ins/develop/configure-your-add-in-to-use-a-shared-runtime)

 ### Describe and update the contextual tab using JSON